Tasks

 Model-based 6D detection of unseen objects (ModelBased-6DDet-Unseen)

-Used in the 2024 challenge.
-Can be evaluated on BOP-Classic and BOP-H3 datasets.
+Used in the 2024 and 2025 challenges.
+Can be evaluated on BOP-Classic, BOP-H3, and BOP-Industrial datasets.

 Training input: As in ModelBased-6DLoc-Unseen.